Introducing our Snowflake Data Cloud Native Application: AI-Driven Data Quality built into SQL statements! Learn More

 Choose your data source to improve its data quality

-Step 3 (Database) - Set up Cloud database connection information.
+Step 3 - Set up your data connection

 If you are connecting to a database in the Cloud to analyze a SQL table, provide your database connection information here.
 You also have the option of providing a connection string.